Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.Cli/Readme.md

 ## Documentation

-- [`CliWrapHelper`](Helpers/CliWrapHelper.cs): Makes it easier to call CliWrap with the same command.
+- [`CliProgram`](CliProgram.cs): Makes it easier to call CliWrap with the same command.

+### Helpers

+- [`CliWrapHelper`](Helpers/CliWrapHelper.cs): Specialized tasks using CliWrap, such as `WhichAsync` that helps locate the full path of a program that's inside the user's PATH environment variable.
 - [`OperatingSystemHelper`](Helpers/OperatingSystemHelper.cs): Gets OS-specific information like the file extension of executable files.

 ### Extensions